RupankarCh/my-notes/DevOps/Docker/readme.md

 #exec (To execute command inside container)

-#docker images (To check all docker images stored locally on your system)

 #docker build -t <imagename> <path> (To create a new image)(If u r in the path of the Dockerfile then u can use dot(.))(U can directly run an image without the need of pulling it)

 #docker pull <Image_name> (To pull a image from docker hub)

 #docker run <image_name(hello-world)> (To run a docker image which is already downloaded locally, If not then this command will automatically contact the docker daemon,pull the image, docker daemon will create a new container from that image then the docker daemon streamed that output to the docker client which is sent to the terminal)

+#docker run nginx -d -p 8123:80 (To launch container from nginx image with forwarded port and in detach mode.
+On outside the container on any machine connected to the network on browser go to localhost:<portname_Outside_one(8123)> nginx web page will open to us and using curl http://localhost:<Listening_port(80)> On the container terminal will open that same web page and if you somehow installed a browser which is GUI the same command will show the same webpage to you.)

-#docker exec -it <container_name> /bin/bash (To run a command in a running container, container name can be found on “docker ps” command)
+#docker exec -it <container_name> /bin/bash (To  run a bash terminal in a running container, container name can be found on “docker ps” command)

+#docker ps (To to list all currently running Docker containers.)
-#docker ps (To see history of started containers, we can add -a option shows all containers we ever launched, adding -q  shows only container IDs,  )
+#docker ps -aq (To see history of started containers, we can add -a option shows all containers we ever launched, adding -q  shows only container IDs)

 #docker stop <CONTAINER_ID> (To stop a container u can see container ID using sudo docker ps command)